iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/termination.md

 ### Example Use-Cases

-- A verifier terminates the connection following a succesful presentation from a holder.
+- A verifier terminates the connection following a successful presentation from a holder.
 - One participant experiences an error and terminates the connection gracefully after sending a problem-report.

 ### Roles